 (1985) Dir.
 Dario Argento

 I've seen fire and I've seen rain, and I've seen SUSPIRIA enough times to not even mention it here - but PHENOMENA is a perennial because it's got Jennifer Connelly in the dark mirror twin role to her LABYRINTH wanderer (made the following year).
-With her oil-black hair blowing in the Alpine winds as the echo and flanger-pedal-drenched electric guitar and throbbing synth moments of ex-Goblin Claudio Simonetti's score flow down the peaks, a certain extra-sensory charm takes over, and this becomes, somehow more than just shocks, surprises, and stunning scenery.
+With her raven-black hair blowing in the wind roaring down from the Alps, as the echo and flanger-pedal-drenched electric guitar and throbbing synth moments of ex-Goblin Claudio Simmonetti's evokes some echoing electric alpenhorn trying to signal anyone who can hear it to an unseen spectral menace.
 If you can move into the frame of mind of being at a near-deserted drive in in the middle of nowhere or even if you can't, you will dig the spook show surrealism and great wind noises.

-It takes all the hot topics of the early 1980s/late 1970s and mashes em up real nice with Argento's bizaarro touches: there's a chimp named Tanga (played by a very cool chimp named Inga, which was my beloved black dog's name!) avenging his slain master ; SWARM-style bug attacks; CARRIE-esque telekinetic revenge against bratty schoolmates (replete with wind blowing the hair back ala FIRESTARTER); a deformed Jason-like child, flaming lakes, a razor left in a trash can, beheadings, maggots, POV killers shots with a knife on a pole ala PEEPING TOM, etc., all scenically filmed around the base of the Alps, where it's nice and stark and windy, in what wheelchair-bound Donald Pleasance dryly refers to as "the Transylvania of Switzerland."
+It takes all the hot topics of the early 1980s/late 1970s and mashes em up with Argento's bizaarro touches: there's a chimp named Tanga (played by a very cool chimp named Inga) avenging his slain master ; SWARM-style bug attacks; CARRIE-esque telekinetic revenge against bratty schoolmates (replete with wind blowing the hair back ala FIRESTARTER); a deformed Jason-like child, flaming lakes, a razor left in a trash can, beheadings, maggots, POV killers shots with a knife on a pole ala PEEPING TOM, and all of it scenically filmed around the base of the Alps, where it's nice and stark and windy, in what wheelchair-bound Donald Pleasance dryly refers to as "the Transylvania of Switzerland."

-People have written bad things about Connelly's acting here, i.e. her blank expressions when she should be scared, but hey--I think she's letter-perfect, as the film would be ruined by her trying to actually emote.
-There she goes, walking around in killer's houses with an expression as if she's asleep.
-Well that's the point, genius!
+People have written bad things about Connelly's acting here, i.e. her blank expressions when she should be scared, but hey--I think she's letter-perfect.
 She's a sleepwalker!
+And good lord did she have to suffer bouncing around in that decomposing offal pit, so give her a break.
 PHENOMENA works best, as its fans note, as a fairy tale, with Connelly's power to attract bugs perhaps the key to her fearlessness.
-She's like a superhero, hence the killer's question, "why don't you call your insects!?"(more)
+She's like a superhero, hence the killer's question, my favorite line in the film, "Well?
+Why don't you call your insects!?"(more)

 (1981) Dir: Joe Dante